RESEARCH STARTER

 Before it gets to this point, individuals can take steps to reduce their debt and learn how to manage their money properly.
 The first step is to stop borrowing money, which means stop opening and using credit cards and applying for loans.
 Next, start using only cash to pay for items.
 This helps people see how much money they are actually spending.
 Once their cash runs out, they cannot spend any additional money they do not have.

 People should create a budget to help them track their spending.
 The budget should account for all money coming into and going out of a household.
 Many online resources, such as Quicken and Mint, offer tools to help set up budgets.
 Once individuals determine their expenses, they can look for ways to reduce spending to free up cash to pay off debts and start saving.
-This usually is accomplished by adjusting their lifestyle to reduce discretionary spending.
+This is usually accomplished by adjusting their lifestyle to reduce discretionary spending.
 For example, if a person spends a large sum of money going out to eat at restaurants multiple times a week, he or she can resolve to eat out only once per week.

 However, some people may find that their income is too low to cover household expenses.
 In this case, they may need to acquire a second job or look for better-paying employment to generate more income to pay off debts more quickly.
 They can also look to reduce housing and transportation expenses by moving to a smaller, more affordable house or apartment, or trading in their vehicle for a cheaper one.
 Relying on public transportation instead of owning a car can save on expenses such as gasoline and insurance, freeing up even more money.